izy521/karma-helper/README.md

-# karma-helper
+# Karma Helper

-When should you post to Reddit?
-This little web app will tell you!
+This is the source code for the front end of Karma Helper, a little application that shows you when to post to reddit for maximum karma!